Sponsored Research Grants for Faculty

 Sponsored research recipients must submit a report to the Provost describing the results of the sponsored activity.
 Reports are due at the end of the term immediately following the award.

-Each proposal receives an initial review by two faculty peers.
-Peer reviewers provide anonymous written feedback about the strengths and weaknesses of each proposal they review.
-A faculty committee, selected from across planning units by the Agenda Committee, studies the proposals and the peer reviewer comments and selects the recipients.
+A faculty committee, selected from across planning units by the Agenda Committee, studies the proposals and selects the recipients.
 Proposals are evaluated based on the following criteria:

 Applicants may find it helpful to review the following slide presentation: Writing proposals for peer review.